 When you need to generate business (and income) quickly, you might be tempted to accept any work that comes your way—even if it doesn’t pay much, even if it’s not the right fit for your skill set, even if it’s from a client who’s impossible to work with.

 But taking those kinds of assignments—assignments driven by desperation—is rarely a good idea.
 You’ll end up filling your plate with work that a) you don’t enjoy, and b) doesn’t pay the bills.
-Plus, there’s opportunity cost—when you fill your plate with that kind of work, you don’t have the time or energy to pursue work you actually want.
+Plus, there’s opportunity cost—when you fill your plate with that kind of work, you don’t have the time or energy to pursue the work you actually want.

 How To Find Clients Fast